mehranqorbanii/music-suggestion-code-challenge/README.md

 although this is a complete working code and will do the job done, it still can have so many improvements _**EX**_ :

-* more test must be added to increase coverage and confidence on code (special on edge cased)
+* more test must be added to increase coverage and confidence on code (specially on edge cases)
-* namings can be more accurate specially on _**RequestHandler**_ implementation for now they are just named based on question inputs.
+* namings can be more accurate specially on _**RequestHandler**_ implementations, for now they are just named based on question inputs.
 * validation on _**Parse**_ input file can be more specific.